aws-samples/sample-secure-ISV-solution-deployment/README.md

 ### Prerequisites

 * AWS Account
-* Amazon VPC with public and private subnets
+* Amazon VPC with at least one public and two private subnets
 * Basic understanding of AWS CloudFormation, Amazon EC2, AWS IAM, AWS Secrets Manager, and Amazon RDS
-* AWS IAM credentials with sufficient access to deploy the listed services
+* AWS IAM admin role or role which has full access to the listed services

 ### Limitations

-* Demo solution is designed for launch in US AWS regions.
+* The demo solution is designed to be launched in us-east-1 (N. Virginia), us-east-2 (Ohio), us-west-1 (N. California), and us-west-2 (Oregon).

 ## Target technology stack